Omeggos/cse15l-lab-reports/index.md

    ![image](https://github.com/Omeggos/cse15l-lab-reports/assets/105466539/d6716f51-8a0a-4f6c-99f9-e305c289705b)

    The working directory when the code was run, was in /home/lecture1, and it ended in /home/lecture1.

+   When calling cat with no argument, all sequential entries into the command line will be returned.

+   The output was not an error.

-3. Directory as an argument
+2. Directory as an argument

-4. File as an argument
+3. File as an argument